-Our An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. system, like most other official systems, has a hierarchical structure.
-The High Court of Australia (which is the final court of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. in Australia) is at the top of the structure.
+Our court system, like most other official systems, has a hierarchical structure.
+The High Court of Australia (which is the final court of appeal in Australia) is at the top of the structure.
 The Victorian Magistrates’ Court (which is the court most people are likely to come into contact with) is at the bottom.
 In between are the County Court of Victoria and the Supreme Court of Victoria.
 Then there are the Family Court of Australia and the Federal Court of Australia, which are both Commonwealth courts.

 Also, there is the Federal Circuit Court of Australia, which is the Commonwealth equivalent to the Victorian Magistrates’ Court.
 For the overall structure of state and Commonwealth courts, see the diagram on the next page.